 As mentioned before, DRTV works incredibly well with a second screen, would it either be a laptop, tablet or a smartphone.
 New applications for smartphones and tablets alike appear in the AppStore every single day.
 In January 2016, more than 50,000 new applications were submitted for release to iTunes AppStore.
 Without a proper campaign, however, they will probably be forgotten in the vast and rapidly growing library of applications.

 Surprisingly, the advertisers are turning back to “old mediums” like TV in order to get a bigger grasp of their target audience.
 In fact, advertising mobile apps on TV has proven to be very successful.
 A study conducted by Fetch has revealed that app installs rose between 56-75% when TV ads aired.
-DRTV is suitable for apps, because it’s cost effective, so even low-budget apps are able to afford it.
-In 2015, Appsflyer announced a new platform that measures and attributes TV ads for apps, making the allocation of the budget even more efficient.
+DRTV is suitable for apps, because it’s cost-effective, so even low-budget apps are able to afford it.
+In 2015, Appsflyer announced a new platform that measures and attribute TV ads for apps, making the allocation of the budget even more efficient.

 Many brands also use applications in their interactive DRTV campaigns.
 Shazam is often used for that purpose.
 It creates a call to action to the TV ad, so people will be able to tag it and Shazam will deliver the content on a second screen.